The Mummy (2017 film): The Mummy 4 and reboot attempts

 Ahead of the summer release of The Mummy: Tomb of the Dragon Emperor, Maria Bello was hopeful that a fourth entry in the series would be made.
 Series newcomer Luke Ford was signed on for three films.
 The film, entitled The Mummy: Rise of the Aztecs, was to be set in South America and would have seen Antonio Banderas portray the villain.
 Rob Cohen was interested in directing a future installment while Brendan Fraser and John Hannah were supposedly on board.
 Plans for the fourth film came to halt in April 2012 when Universal Pictures opted to reboot the series.

 Jon Spaihts, known for his work on the Alien prequel Prometheus, was writing the film, while Sean Daniel would act as producer.
 Spaihts hoped to take the franchise back to its horror roots and "simultaneously open it up to an epic scale we haven't seen before".
 Alex Kurtzman and Roberto Orci became involved with the project shortly thereafter; signing a two-year deal with the studio to produce The Mummy as well as a "reimagining" of Van Helsing.
 Len Wiseman was selected to direct the film in September 2012 due to his work on Underworld.
 Wiseman aimed for a contemporary setting and to make something "entirely different" than the Fraser-led films, while Kurtzman indicated that while The Mummy would still fall into the "four-quadrant audience zone", the film would have a darker tone.
 The works of Michael Crichton were also cited as an influence on the reboot.
 Universal anticipated a 2014 release.
 The studio was keen on having production underway in 2013.
 State of Play screenwriter Billy Ray was contracted to pen a competing draft as a contingency plan should Spaihts' draft fail to satisfy.
 Universal also prepared to combine the "best of" both scripts if neither were up to par.
 Wiseman would fall off the project in July 2013 in order to focus on Sleepy Hollow.
 Despite the setback, the project was still a high priority for Universal and was still moving "full-speed ahead".

 The studio quickly began searching for a replacement the following month, with Andy Muschietti emerging as the front-runner in September.
 Spaihts remained attached while an April 2016 release date was slotted in November.
 Spaihts would later be joined by Kurtzman and Orci for subsequent drafts.
-Muschietti's involvement would not last much longer however, with the Mama filmmaker exiting the project in May 2014.
+But Muschietti's involvement would not last much longer, with the Mama filmmaker exiting the project in May 2014.
 Muschietti intended to follow the previously established darker tone, but a newer family friendly action adventure-approach was favored by the producers, leading to his departure.